illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 We included a script `generate_data.sh` to automatically generate a few files of different sizes in the `test_files` directory.
 You can run it by entering `sh generate_data.sh` inside the assignment directory on your VM.

 ## Grading

 Your code will be auto-graded on all of the parameters listed above.
 We will also be testing your status reports, both while dd is running (via `SIGUSR1`) and after it completes.

+:bangbang: WARNING: You will fail the assignment if you use simply use `system`, `exec`, or similar to run the real `dd`.